radovandelic/cleancalc/readme.md

-It's a silly OOP app to add a few numbers.
+It's a silly MVC app to add a few numbers.

+* v4.0
+    * refactored in MVC

 * v3.0
     * added a html GUI for the calculator